Prosecutor on Wright’s death case resigns, citing ‘vitriol’

 Orput had said publicly that he believed manslaughter was the appropriate charge.
 Ellison said Friday that a review of the evidence and the charges against Potter is underway, but he did not indicate whether murder charges would be filed.

-Orput’s office had been handling the Potter case under an agreement signed last year in which metro-area prosecutors said they would take each other’s cases in which someone dies after an officer uses force.
-Orput gave the case back to Hennepin County Attorney Mike Freeman, then Ellison took it at Freeman’s request.
+Orput’s office had been handling the Potter case under an agreement signed last year in which Minneapolis-area prosecutors said they would take each other’s cases in which someone dies after an officer uses force.
+Last week Orput gave the case back to Hennepin County Attorney Mike Freeman, then Ellison took it at Freeman’s request.

 Find AP’s full coverage of the death of Daunte Wright at: https://apnews.com/hub/death-of-daunte-wright